 Plastic #4 (LDPE) Special Instructions Rigid #4 plastic containers such as bottles, jars, tubs and trays may be recyclable and belong under the blue lid of a split recycling cart or in a larger cart or bin labeled “Containers Only.”
 They must be empty and should be scraped and rinsed if possible.
 Lids can be left on.
 Removed lids belong in the garbage. #4 plastic items that are not a rigid container belong in the garbage.
 This includes tubes (like those in photo) and bags.
-Too Thin to Recycle Plastic films, such as plastic bags, plastic wrap, frozen food bags and many other plastic #4 items, are too thin to recycle with hard plastics.
+No Plastic Bags in Curbside Recycling Many plastic bags are labeled plastic #2 or #4, but they are too thin to recycle with hard plastics and will get caught in recycling machinery.
 Find out how to dispose of plastic bags.
 Help Prevent Litter Plastic #4 is a lightweight material that easily finds its way into the environment, where it can leach toxic chemicals.
 Dispose of it properly to prevent it from becoming litter.
 Did You Know?
+What Items Are Made From Plastic #4?
+Plastic #4 is used to make flexible plastics including plastic shopping bags, bread bags, dry cleaning bags, sandwich and snack bags, and squeezable bottles and tubes.
 What Plastic #4 Can Become Plastic #4 can be recycled into shipping envelopes, paneling, tiles, plastic lumber, trash can liners and trash cans.